Cooperative Grant Program with University of Scranton ($5,000 - $10,000)

 Graduate students may apply for a grant to help with graduate research/scholarly/creative project expenses.
 Students will be expected to participate in the Graduate Research Forum in the Spring or another appropriate venue.

-Recipients of the awards are responsible for submitting all receipts to the Office of Research and Community Collaboration before reimbursements will be authorized.
-Average grant award is $250.00 for graduate students and $500.00 for doctoral students.
+Recipients of the awards are responsible for submitting all receipts to the Office of Research and Sponsored Programs before reimbursements will be authorized.
 All original receipts must be submitted prior to May 1st of the academic year of the award.
 All funds used for transcription services must show hours recorded and the bill/invoice signed by the transcriber.

 Murray Award For Research And Development ($4,000 - $10,000)